davegutz/myStateOfCharge/SOC_Photon/README.md

     look at T print, estimate X-2s value (0.049s, ~50% margin) Dr100;
     confirm T restored to 0.100s

-  ...........................................................
+    .
 37. Android running of data collection.
 The very best I could accompish is to run BLESerial App and save to file.
 You can use BLE transmit to change anything, echoed still on USB so flying a little blind.
 Best for changing 'v0' to 'v4' and vice-versa.
-The script 'DataOverModel.py' WILL RUN ON ANDROID but live plots I couldn't get to work.
+The script 'DataOverModel.py' WILL RUN ON ANDROID using PyDroid and a bunch of stupid setup work.
+But live plots I couldn't get to work because USB support is buggy.
+The author of best tools usbserial4 said using Python 2 was best - forget that!
 Easiest to collect data using BLESerial and move to PC for analysis.

 ## Accuracy